Survival Analysis

 A hazard ratio greater than 1 indicates that an increase in the covariate raises the hazard; less than 1 indicates it lowers the hazard.
 See Survival Analysis Fundamentals for detailed interpretation.

-Below the table, three test statistics are reported.
+Below the table, model fit metrics are reported.

 | Metric | Description |